Prerequisites for Microsoft Entra Connect cloud sync

-If there's a firewall between your servers and Azure AD, configure the following items:
+If there's a firewall between your servers and Microsoft Entra ID, configure the following items:

-Ensure that agents can make outbound requests to Azure AD over the following ports:
+Ensure that agents can make outbound requests to Microsoft Entra ID over the following ports:

 Port number How it's used 80 Downloads the certificate revocation lists (CRLs) while validating the TLS/SSL certificate.
 443 Handles all outbound communication with the service.
 8080 (optional) Agents report their status every 10 minutes over port 8080, if port 443 is unavailable.
-This status is displayed in the Azure portal.
+This status is displayed in the Microsoft Entra admin center.